OpenDataServices/flatten-tool/docs/userguide.rst

         ]
     }

 That's not too far off what we wanted.
-You can see the data strucutre we expected, but Flatten Tool has guessed that each row in the spreadsheet represents something that should be under a `main` key.
+You can see the data structure we expected, but Flatten Tool has guessed that each row in the spreadsheet represents something that should be under a `main` key.
 That isn't quite right, so let's tell it that the rows are cafes and should come under a `cafe` key.